dinomatic/docs.dinomatic.com/source/docs/akurai/widgets.md

 ---

+### Blocks as Widget

+Since WordPress 5.8 update, blocks can be used as widgets.
+The theme is updated so that you can use blocks in widget areas.

+There's a new blocks category called **Akurai Widgets** that lets you add the same 2 block widgets: Single Review and Reviews List.

+You can also use all review page blocks in review page sidebar.

+> It is recommended to use blocks instead of legacy widgets, as they may not get updated in the future.

+---

 ## Using Widgets

 To add a widget to a sidebar or footer, in your WordPress dashboard visit **Appearance** &#8594; **Widgets**.